 This document was created with our engineers and architects in mind.
 Are you doing a full roof replacement that requires structural changes to the house?
 Was the home a part of a catastrophic weather event?
 Most likely if this is the case, you will need to have an engineer on board.
 Our Building Design Criteria document shows everything from wind speed to snow load.

-Powered by the National Weather Service, we have included a section on the snapshot of the app that highlights the recent hail storms associated with the property.
-Not only that, but we have included a Hail Storm History document.
-Understanding recent and historical hail storm history for a property can back up a recent hail claim or demonstrate damage in the past that may still be present. *Both of these elements are currently in BETA for our users to test and give feedback.
+on every project you start in the OneClick Code app.
+Inside the Snapshot Overview, there's a weather section that highlights the recent hail and wind storms associated with the property.
+Not only that, but we have included a Hail Storm History document and Wind Storm History document.
+Understanding recent and historical hail and wind storm data for a property can back up a recent hail claim or demonstrate damage in the past that may still be present.

 Whether you are a contractor, adjuster, engineer, or homeowner, our main goal is to eliminate friction between all parties by being the source of truth for building codes and more.
 We want to empower you to have the best tools at your fingertips to make your life easier, help you create accurate and defensible estimates, and save time and money on every claim for less than the price of a cup of coffee.